Hellebore, also called Christmas rose, is a magnificent winter-blooming flower.

 Hellebore key points to know

-Hellebore is a perennial that blooms very beautifully and that will follow through the winter season until the beginning of spring, most often from November to March and April.
+Hellebore is a perennial that blooms beautifully.
+It will flower repeatedly throughout the winter season until the beginning of spring, most often from November to March and April.

 In a flower bed or a garden box, hellebore, also called “Christmas rose“, will know how to appeal to you with its pastel-hued petals that are pink and white.